Daniellexzd/Daniellexzd.github.io/_pages/teaching.md

 layout: page
 permalink: /teaching/
 title: teaching
 description: A list of courses I have taught.
-I take a learner-centred approach in my teaching, focusing on individualized learning trajectories that build upon each student’s unique strengths, to empower students to take ownership of their own learning process.
+I take a learner-centred approach in my teaching, focusing on individualized learning trajectories that build upon each student’s unique strengths and empower them to take ownership of their learning process.
 nav: true
 nav_order: 5
 ---